olekuz/tyk-docs/tyk-docs/content/getting-started/key-concepts/open-policy-agent.md

 Rego queries are assertions on data stored in OPA.
 These queries can be used to define policies that enumerate instances of data that violate the expected state of the system.

 ### Why use Rego?
-Use Rego for defining policy that is easy to read and write.
+Use Rego for defining a policy that is easy to read and write.

 Rego focuses on providing powerful support for referencing nested documents and ensuring that queries are correct and unambiguous.

 Rego is declarative so policy authors can focus on what queries should return rather than how queries should be executed.
 These queries are simpler and more concise than the equivalent in an imperative language.

-Like other applications which support declarative query languages, OPA is able to optimize queries to improve performance.
+Like other applications which support declarative query languages, OPA is able to optimise queries to improve performance.

 Rego supports a variety of statements and functions.
-And you can even use things like HTTP calls, to build a policies that depends on third-party APIs.
+You can even use things like HTTP calls to build policies that depends on third-party APIs.
-See more about the language itself https://www.openpolicyagent.org/docs/latest/policy-language/.
+See more about the language itself [here](https://www.openpolicyagent.org/docs/latest/policy-language/).

 ### Tyk policy primitives
-The main building block which is required for controlling access is a "deny" rule, which should return a detailed error, in case of rejection.
-You can specify multiple deny rules, and they all will be evaluated.
+The main building block which is required for controlling access is a "deny" rule, which should return a detailed error in case of a rejection.
+You can specify multiple deny rules, and they will all be evaluated.
 If none of the rules was matched, user will be allowed to access the resource.

-Simple deny rule with static error message can look like:
+A simple deny rule with a static error message can look like:

 ```
 deny["User is not active"] {